yfiua/tutorial-node-classification/README.md

 ## Target audience

-This tutorial is aimed at social scientists with some knowledge in Python and supervised machine learning.
+This tutorial is aimed at social scientists and data scientists who are interested in analyzing network data.
+The tutorial is suitable for beginners and intermediate learners with some knowledge in Python and supervised machine learning, such as classification tasks.

+## Social science use cases

+Node classification is a common task in social network analysis, aiming to predict the labels of nodes within a network using its structure and properties.
+Node classification is essential in various applications in computational social science, including social network analysis, role analysis, and trust analysis.
+For example, in a citation network, we can classify research papers into different research fields.
+In a social network, we can classify users into different groups based on their social interactions.

+## Estimated duration

+The tutorial is designed to be completed in 4-5 hours.
+The duration may vary depending on the prior knowledge of the participants.
+The exercises are optional and can be done after the tutorial, which may take 2-3 hours.
+The entire content can be covered in a full-day workshop.

 ## Setting up the computational environment

 ### Hardware
+The tutorial can be run on a laptop or desktop computer.
+A CPU is sufficient for completing the content in the tutorial and exercises.
-For the deep learning part, it is recommended to have a GPU which will make the computation much faster.
+For large datasets and deep learning models, a GPU is recommended.

 ### Software
 Python >= 3.9 is required.
 In addition, the necessary packages are listed in [requirements.txt](requirements.txt).
 Using `pip` as an example, install the packages with